Five Questions to Ask A Financial Advisor

 I also eluded to a few dumb questions to avoid asking.
 Let’s hammer those out quickly.

-A. Are you are a Fiduciary?
+A. Are you a Fiduciary?

 There are two standards that financial professionals can meet.
 They must meet one of them when dealing with clients’ money.